ingresso-group/slate/source/includes/_intro.md

 show the seat text for C6 ("Haunted seat").

-### Release seats if customer does not proceed with the booking flow
+### Release tickets if customer does not proceed with the booking flow

-A customer may change their mind about the number or type of seats to be reserved for a performance.
-If your customer selects and reserves seats, then goes back to select and reserve additional seats or removes the reserved seats from their basket, the initial seats should be [released](#release).
+A customer may change their mind about the number or type of tickets to be reserved for a performance.
+If your customer selects and reserves tickets, then goes back to select and reserve additional tickets or removes the reserved tickets from their basket, the initial tickets should be [released](#release).

 <aside class="warning">Failure to release the initial reservation will mean the
-customer is unable to reserve seats (even though they are actually available), and needlessly reduces inventory for everyone including your other customers.
+customer is unable to reserve tickets (even though they are actually available), and needlessly reduces inventory for everyone including your other customers.
-Ingresso will automatically release any reserve after 15 minutes of inactivity, but you must release seats as soon as possible.
+Ingresso will automatically release any reserve after 15 minutes of inactivity, but you must release tickets as soon as possible.
 Ingresso reserves the right to disable the API account of any partner that does not release tickets when they should.</aside>